VOICES

 Issuers operating at institutional scale need minting authority that is distributed, parameters enforced at the contract-function level, off-chain signatures governed with the same rigor as on-chain transactions, and policy execution that is automatic.

-Utila's tokenization engine gives issuers distributed minting authority, function-level parameter enforcement, EIP-712 governance over off-chain signatures, and automated policy execution - the four control layers the Resolv architecture was missing.
+Utila's tokenization engine gives issuers distributed minting authority, function-level parameter enforcement, and automated policy execution - several controls designed to prevent the kind of failure the Resolv architecture wasn’t prepared for.

 Explore more